IanWold/Metalsharp/README.md

 ## Roadmap

 The current objective is to get to `v0.9.0-rc1`.
-The following needs to be done to get to that point:

-1. Write source documentation,
-1. Write user documentation,
-1. Release `v0.9.0-rc1` on Nuget
+As of 13 December 2018 all the boxes have been checked to this end, and to this end all the last-minute reviews are being done so we can publish on NuGet.
+This involves making sure we have the test coverage we want, naming concerns are all sorted out, functionality is all useful, and documentation is current.
+We're targeting 16 December as the deadline for the NuGet release.

 After `v0.9.0-rc1` is released to Nuget, the goal is to test the library thoroughly in as many situations as possible to be sure of its design and usability.
 This will involve generating a GitHub Pages homepage for Metalsharp, and it may involve writing integration tests. `v0.9.0` will be released to Nuget when there is a concensus that Metalsharp is designed correctly.